24 Sales Skills Every Sales Pro Should Be Improving

 If you reach out completely cold and have never interacted with the recipient, follow up a maximum of six times.
 However, if you’ve already had some sort of interaction with the prospect, and that interaction didn’t include a clear no to your offer, then it’s your responsibility to follow up for as long as it takes to get an answer.

-Luckily, features like follow-up reminders and email sequences allow you to relax about the timing and trust your CRM.
+Luckily, features like follow-up reminders and email workflows allow you to relax about the timing and trust your CRM.

 22. Ability to Close Deals